Iona-Iobidze/i3wm_configurations/README.md

 **Using git:**
 git clone git://github.com/tobi-wan-kenobi/bumblebee-status cd bumblebee-status makepkg -sicr

-After installing Bumblebee-Status, you can use the personalized theme provided in this repository by following the instructions provided in the Bumblebee-Status documentation.
+After installing Bumblebee-Status, you can use the personalized theme provided in this repository.

 ## Configuration